zhxie/s3s3/README.md

 6. Add [s3s3 script for Scriptable](/s3s3.scriptable).

+   You may find difficulty download `.scriptable` file directly in iOS.
+It is suggested to download it on your PC/Mac and send it to your iPhone, iPad, or iPod Touch.

+   Then, long press on the Scriptable file and select Share > Scriptable to install the script.

+   Alternately, you can also copy the [script](/s3s3.js) directly and add a new script in Scriptable.

+7. Use your stat.ink API key to update the `API_KEY` field (line 6) in `s3s3` script.

-7. Use `s3s3` profile to capture request in Mudmouth.
+8. Use `s3s3` profile to capture request in Mudmouth.

-8. Tap on the notification when request has been captured by Mudmouth.
+9. Tap on the notification when request has been captured by Mudmouth.

-9. Wait `s3s3` script to complete in Scriptable.
+10. Wait `s3s3` script to complete in Scriptable.

 ## License